 Visit Windsor Castle - is it open to the public?

-Amongst the tour of the State Apartments and drawing rooms, visitors will also get a chance to see inside St. George’s Chapel, which is still a functioning place of worship to this day.
+In a normal year, amongst the tour of the State Apartments and drawing rooms, visitors will also get a chance to see inside St. George's Chapel, which is still a functioning place of worship to this day.
 For that reason, the chapel is closed to visitors on Sunday, which is when services take place.
 It is where famous monarchs including Henry VIII are buried, as well as Charles I.

 Who owns Windsor Castle?

 Windsor Castle is owned by the Crown Estate, meaning its ownership will pass from monarch to monarch.

 This means that the current Queen Elizabeth II doesn't technically own the residence herself.

 What are Windsor Castle grounds like?